veseliy1chel/SpringBootSecurityRest/README.md

 * [Setup](#setup)

 ## General info
-This is simple spring-boot RESTfull app with authorization and save session by jwt tokens.
+* This is simple spring-boot RESTfull app with authorization and registration, save session by jwt tokens.
-Testing via postman
+* Testing via `postman`
+* In first registartion use username `admin` for default creating `admin_role`(we have 2 methods for registration user,or admin)
+* All table in db is empty,because we up db in docker,so table init when it start`s
+* role admin can add only from method `registerAdmin()`,done so for safety reasons,but I can change DTO for add role from request
+* App haven't gui,all tests in `postman`,if gui is needed,it can add later
+* APP DOESN'T WORKING WITHOUT DOCKER (db in docker)

 ## Technologies
 Project is created with: